The Night of the Rabbit: Gameplay

 The game is based upon classic principles of point-and-click-adventure games.

 The player controls Jerry by using a computer mouse.
 Conversations with other characters are held and various objects must be put into the inventory.
 These objects can be used on their own or combined in order to solve puzzles.
 Jerry has a special hollow coin which can be used to reveal the hidden magic.
 To use the hollow coin, the spacebar or middle mouse button must be pressed, which will allow Jerry to find clickable objects.

 In addition, there are several collectibles, such as stickers and audiobooks, that can be found in order to unlock achievements.
 The game also features a quartets card mini-game that can be played at any time.

 Reception

 The Night of the Rabbit received positive reviews.
 It received an aggregated score of 75.00% on GameRankings based on 27 reviews and 75/100 on Metacritic based on 45 reviews.
 The game's graphics, soundtrack, and voice-acting were praised, whilst criticism was directed towards some of the puzzles with obscure solutions, and the game's less-than-helpful hint system.

 Prequel & Sequel

 On the website of Matthias Kempke there are links to two audio plays of The Night of The Rabbit.
-They are only in the German language and their will probably be no english translation of it.
+They are only in the German language and there will probably be no English translation of them.
 Matthias Kempke is also working on a novel.